simplex-chat/simplex-chat/docs/FAQ.md

 It is also important to remember, that even if your contact enabled "Delete for everyone", you cannot really see it as a strong guarantee that the message will be deleted.
 Your contact's app can have a very simple modification (a one-line code change), that would prevent this deletion from happening when you request it.
 So you cannot see it as something that guarantees your security from your contacts.

 When "Delete for everyone" is not enabled, you can still mark the sent message as deleted within 24 hours of sending it.
 In this case the recipient will see it as "deleted message", and will be able to reveal the original message.

+### Why invite links use simplex.chat domain?

+You can replace https://simplex.chat with simplex:/ or with any other domain - the app does not connect with simplex.chat domain, and generally ignores it completely.
+It is only used to make onboarding easier for users who do not have installed the app yet.
+The default link domain will soon move to server’s domain, servers already can host the pages that will be used to render QR codes too.

+The link exchange isn’t really hosted anywhere, it’s just the page to render QR code, and the server that hosts this page doesn’t observe the actual connection link as it’s in the hash fragment - it is not sent over the internet - all that the server can see is https://simplex.chat/contact/ and the rest is processed locally in the browse, if you open it as a page.

 ## Troubleshooting